brightsign/html-virtual-keyboard/readme.md

 ## The plugin itself

-The script that defines the plugin to be used in BrightAuthor(:Connected) is `virtualKeyboard.brs`.
+The script that defines the plugin to be used in BrightAuthor(:Connected) is `virtualKeyboard.brs`, found in the presentation directory.
 This script is written so that the keyboard is dynamically sized and placed on the screen based on the screen's resolution.
 It also automatically rotates the keyboard based on the screen orientation selected in your presentation.
 Important variables in the plugin script are:

 - `startX`: top left x coordinate of the keyboard's rectangle
 - `startY`: top left y coordinate of the keyboard's rectangle